snac-cooperative/snac_eac_cpf_utils/readme.md

 See the extensive comments in the source code files.

-The second, older system uses get_record.pl in place of exec_record.pl.
+The second, alternate system of chunking uses get_record.pl in place of exec_record.pl.
 This system is works in batches and lacks the automated chunking of exec_record.pl.
-This older system does not use a config file, so tracking history is more of a challenge.
+This older system does not use a config file, so tracking history would require a record of the command line arguments.
 Necessary configuration is handled via command line arguments.

-Here are a couple of examples.
-There is more detail below.
+This example reads MARC input snac.xml, starts with record 1, and reads 10 records:

     > get_record.pl file=snac.xml offset=1 limit=10 | saxon.sh -s:- oclc_marc2cpf.xsl
     not_167xx: 8560473